-Growing Abundance has grown, well, abundantly since its inception (around 2010-11), under the protective umbrella and support of the Castlemaine Community House (CCH).
+Growing Abundance has grown, well, abundantly since its inception (around 2010-11), under the umbrella and support of the Castlemaine Community House (CCH).

 We have harvested about 19 tonnes of fruit from back yards and orchards within the Shire, pruned countless trees and served at least 2500 meals to community groups and events.
 We’ve created the opportunity for people to choose locally sourced, ethical catering, while providing local, seasonal and nutritious food at the local high school canteen.
 We’ve distributed fruit to 14 different community organisations and schools, and delivered around 120 workshops and Food Jams.
 We’ve supported and raised awareness of local food producers through our minimum 80% local buying policy and through our Local Produce Guide and stickers.
 And we’ve raised awareness and understanding of food security and climate issues via numerous Food For Thought films, talks and discussions.